EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 8 min read

-Azure Analysis Services offers three pricing tiers designed for different workload sizes and performance requirements.
-Understanding the differences between tiers is critical for cost optimization, as over-provisioning wastes budget while under-provisioning degrades query performance for end users.
+Azure Analysis Services offers three pricing tiers for different workload sizes and performance requirements.
+Over-provisioning wastes budget.
+Under-provisioning degrades query performance for end users.

-Cost optimization tip: Azure Analysis Services supports pausing, which stops billing entirely when the service is not in use.
+Cost optimization tip: Azure Analysis Services supports pausing, which stops billing entirely when not in use.
 Organizations that only need AAS during business hours can save 65%+ by implementing automated pause/resume schedules using Azure Automation or Logic Apps.

 Key Features for Enterprise Analytics

-• Tabular model support - Build semantic data models using the same Visual Studio (SSDT) or Tabular Editor tooling used for on-premises SSAS, at compatibility levels 1200-1600
+• Tabular model support: build semantic data models using Visual Studio (SSDT) or Tabular Editor at compatibility levels 1200–1600 — the same tooling used for on-premises SSAS

-• DAX query engine - Execute complex DAX calculations across billions of rows with in-memory columnar storage that delivers sub-second query response times
+• DAX query engine: execute complex DAX calculations across billions of rows with in-memory columnar storage — delivers sub-second query response times

-• Query scale-out replicas - Add read-only query replicas (Standard tier) to distribute concurrent user load, separating query processing from data refresh operations
+• Query scale-out replicas: add read-only query replicas (Standard tier) to distribute concurrent user load — separates query processing from data refresh operations

-• Row-level security - Define dynamic RLS roles in the tabular model that filter data based on user identity, ensuring each user sees only their authorized data
+• Row-level security: define dynamic RLS roles in the tabular model that filter data based on user identity — each user sees only their authorized data

-• Partitioned refresh - Refresh only the partitions (date ranges, regions) that have changed, reducing processing time from hours to minutes for large models
+• Partitioned refresh: refresh only the partitions (date ranges, regions) that have changed — reduces processing time from hours to minutes for large models

 Data Source Connectivity

-Azure Analysis Services connects to a wide range of cloud and on-premises data sources, serving as the semantic layer that abstracts data complexity from business users.
+Azure Analysis Services serves as the semantic layer that abstracts data complexity from business users.
+It connects to:

-• Azure data sources - Azure SQL Database, Azure Synapse Analytics, Azure Data Lake Storage, Azure Blob Storage, Azure Databricks, and Azure Cosmos DB
+• Azure data sources: Azure SQL Database, Azure Synapse Analytics, Azure Data Lake Storage, Azure Blob Storage, Azure Databricks, Azure Cosmos DB

-• Power BI integration - Power BI Desktop and Service connect to AAS via the Analysis Services connector with live connection or import modes
+• Power BI integration: Power BI Desktop and Service connect via the Analysis Services connector using live connection or import modes

 Azure Analysis Services vs. Power BI Premium Semantic Models

-With the introduction of Power BI Premium and Microsoft Fabric, organizations now have an alternative to Azure Analysis Services for hosting tabular models.
-Understanding when to use each option is important for architectural decisions.
+With the introduction of Power BI Premium and Microsoft Fabric, organizations now have an alternative to AAS for hosting tabular models.
+Understanding when to use each prevents architectural regret.

 Performance Optimization Best Practices

-• Partitioning strategy - Partition fact tables by date or region to enable incremental refresh that processes only changed data
+• Partitioning strategy: partition fact tables by date or region to allow incremental refresh — processes only changed data

-• Scale-out configuration - Use query replicas to separate processing workloads from user queries, ensuring data refreshes do not impact dashboard performance
+• Scale-out configuration: use query replicas to separate processing workloads from user queries — data refreshes do not impact dashboard performance

 Why Choose EPC Group for Azure Analysis Services

-EPC Group has 28+ years of enterprise analytics experience with deep expertise in Analysis Services architecture, from on-premises SSAS to cloud-based Azure Analysis Services and Power BI Premium.
-As a Microsoft Gold Partner with a bestselling Microsoft Press book on Power BI authored by CEO Errin O'Connor, we design and implement tabular models that deliver fast, reliable analytics at enterprise scale.
+EPC Group has 29 years of enterprise analytics experience with deep expertise in Analysis Services architecture — from on-premises SSAS to cloud-based Azure Analysis Services and Power BI Premium.
+EPC Group CEO Errin O'Connor authored a bestselling Microsoft Press book on Power BI.

 • Tabular model design and optimization for datasets ranging from millions to billions of rows